FC Urartu

 Football Club Urartu (Ուրարտու Ֆուտբոլային Ակումբ, translated Futbolayin Akumb Urartu), commonly known as Urartu, is an Armenian professional football team based in the capital Yerevan that currently plays in the Armenian Premier League.
-The club won the Armenian Cup three times, in 1992, 2007 and 2016.
+The club won the Armenian Cup four times, in 1992, 2007, 2016, and 2023.
 In 2013–2014, they won the Armenian Premier League for the first time in their history.

 In early 2016, the Russia-based Armenian businessman Dzhevan Cheloyants became a co-owner of the club after purchasing the major part of the club shares.
 The club was known as FC Banants until 1 August 2019, when it was officially renamed FC Urartu.

 History

 Kotayk

 Urartu FC were founded as FC Banants by Sarkis Israelyan on 21 January 1992 in the village of Kotayk, representing the Kotayk Province.
 He named the club after his native village of Banants (currently known as Bayan).
 Between 1992 and 1995, the club was commonly referred to as Banants Kotayk.
 During the 1992 season, the club won the first Armenian Cup.
 At the end of the 1995 transitional season, Banants suffered a financial crisis.
 The club owners decided that it was better to merge the club with FC Kotayk of Abovyan, rather than disband it.
 In 2001, Banants demerged from FC Kotayk, and was moved from Abovyan to the capital Yerevan.